The final application deadline is June 1.

-Tuition and general fees for the Master of Health Care Innovation are based upon course units (CUs).
-Technology fees are charged per course.
-Courses are worth 1.0 CU (for core courses and elective pairs) or 0.5 CU (for labs).
+Tuition and fees for the Master of Health Care Innovation are based upon course units (CUs).
+Courses are worth 1.0 CU for each core course, lab, and elective.
 Students will complete 11 CU total throughout the program.
-The total cost for the full degree program based on current estimated rates is approximately $62,000.
+The total cost for the full degree program based on current estimated rates is approximately $67,000.
 The degree may be completed in 20 months or over a 3-year period.
 Please keep in mind that rates are subject to change.

 |Tuition and Fees per 1 CU||Amount|

 |Online services fee||$145|